tabler/tabler-icons/packages/icons-sprite/README.md

 ## Usage

-Add an icon to be displayed on your page with the following markup (`activity` in the above example can be replaced with any valid icon name):
+Add an icon to be displayed on your page with the following markup (`activity` in the following example can be replaced with any valid icon name):

 ```html
 <svg width="24" height="24">